Bahnwärter Thiel (club): Origins and first sites

 Daniel Hahn founded Bahnwärter-Kulturstätten in 2015, and Bahnwärter Thiel opened in the same year.
-The concept featured a withdrawn MAN Schienenbus railbus, repurposed as a culture venue on the grounds of the former "Viehhof" (Slaughterhouse) in Munich.
+The concept featured a withdrawn MAN MAN-Schienenbus railbus, repurposed as a culture venue on the grounds of the former "Viehhof" (Slaughterhouse) in Munich.

 The railbus was first used as part of the alternative christmas market "Märchenbazar" in November 2015.

 In May 2016, the railbus was moved to the grounds of the University of Television and Film Munich for summer 2016.
 It was moved back to the Viehhof area in October, where a 40 m wide and 10 m high structure of 54 shipping containers was built for sound- and weatherproofing.
 In May 2017, the railbus once again was moved to the University of Television and Film, this time being rebranded as "Minna Thiel", named after the wife of the protagonist of the novel "Bahnwärter Thiel" by Gerhart Hauptmann.